-- · identify a need or opportunity from the given context and issue - establish a conceptual statement that justifies the nature of the outcome and why such an outcome should be developed - · establish the specifications for an outcome as based on the nature of the outcome required to address the need or opportunity, consideration of the environment in which the outcome will be situated and resources available - communicate specifications that allow an outcome to be evaluated as fit for purpose. - · justify the specifications in terms of key and wider community stakeholder considerations.
+- · establish a conceptual statement that justifies the nature of the outcome and why such an outcome should be developed - · establish the specifications for an outcome as based on the nature of the outcome required to address the need or opportunity. consideration of the environment in which the outcome will be - situated and resources available communicate specifications that allow an outcome to be evaluated as fit for purpose. - justify the specifications in terms of key and wider community stakeholder considerations.

-- · critically analyse own and others use of planning tools to inform the selection of planning tools best suited for their use to plan and monitor progress and record reasons for planning decisions - · use planning tools to establish and review key stages, identify and manage all resources, and to determine and guide actions to ensure completion of an - · use planning tools to record initial plans and ongoing revisions in ways which provide reasons for planning decisions made.
+- to inform the selection of planning tools best suited for their use to plan and monitor progress and record reasons for planning decisions - · use planning tools to establish and review key stages, identify and manage all resources, and to determine and quide actions to ensure completion of an outcome - use planning tools to record initial plans and ongoing revisions in ways which provide reasons for planning decisions made.

-- generate design ideas that are informed by research and the critical analysis of existing outcomes - · undertake functional modelling to refine design ideas and enhance their ability to address the specifications - evaluate design ideas in terms of their ability to support the development of a conceptual design for a feasible outcome - · evaluate the conceptual design against the specifications to determine the proposed outcomes potential fitness for purpose - · evaluate suitability of materials/components, based on their performance properties, to select those appropriate for use in the production of a feasible - produce and trial a prototype of the outcome to evaluate its fitness for purpose and identify any changes that would enhance the outcome - · use stakeholder feedback to support and justify key design decisions and evaluations of fitness for purpose.
+- and the critical analysis of existing out - undertake functional modelling to refine design ideas - and enhance their ability to address the specifications evaluate design ideas in terms of their ability to support the development of a conceptual design for a feasible - evaluate the conceptual design against the specifications to determine the proposed outcomes - potential fitness for purpose evaluate suitability of materials/components, based on their performance properties, to select those appropriate - for use in the production of a feasible outcome produce and trial a prototype of the outcome to evaluate its fitness for purpose and identify any changes that - would enhance the outcome · use stakeholder feedback to support and justify key - design decisions and evaluations of fitness for purpose.

-COMPONENTS OF TECHNOLOGICAL PRACTICE: INDICATORS OF PROGRESSION
+TECHNOLOGICAL PRACTICE: INDICATORS OF PROGRESSION

-LEVEL SEVEN
+LEVEL SEVEN LEVEL EIGHT